-Despite the Coronavirus pandemic changing the world for us all in 2020 it has been possible for work to continue on the Spixworth Neighbourhood Plan, which successfully pass its examination conducted by independent examiner Peter Biggers on 16th April 2020.
-The full impact of Covid-19 is not yet known but it has resulted in the referendum of the Spixworth Neighbourhood Plan being delayed until after May 2021.
+Despite the Coronavirus pandemic changing the world for us all in 2020 it was possible for work to continue on the Spixworth Neighbourhood Plan, which successfully pass its examination conducted by independent examiner Peter Biggers on 16th April 2020.
+The full impact of Covid-19 is not yet known but it did result in the referendum of the Spixworth Neighbourhood Plan being delayed until 6th May 2021 when over 88% of those voting supported the Spixworth Neighbourhood Plan and its use when determine future planning application in the Spixworth Neighbourhood Area.